Visiting Capernaum, the Town of Jesus in Israel

 My Thoughts - Is it Worth Visiting Capernaum?

-One of the things I have been asked is, “Is Capernaum worth visiting?”
+One of the questions I have been asked is, “Is Capernaum worth visiting?”
 I would say that Capernaum is definitely worth visiting.
-Tourists interested in history, or religion, have the chance to walk in the footsteps of Jesus Christ and see the same views that Jesus once saw.
+Tourists interested in history, religion, or Bible sites have the chance to walk in the footsteps of Jesus Christ and see many of the same views that Jesus once saw.

-For me, a visit to Capernaum was perfectly paired with visiting Nazareth, the home of Jesus Christ, and the Yardinet Baptism Site on the Jordan River.
-I highly recommend a visit to Capernaum and wish I would have had more time to appreciate the unique history of this ancient city.
+For me, a visit to Capernaum was perfectly paired with visiting Nazareth, the hometown of Jesus Christ, and the Yardenit Baptism Site on the Jordan River.
+I highly recommend a visit to Capernaum and wish I would have had more time to appreciate the unique history of this ancient city on the Sea of Galilee.

 Tours that Visit Capernaum